-Robina leans forward and clicks another tab.
+Robina leans forward and points to the time on the screen.
+She leans back.
+Fernando studies the screen and clicks another tab.
 He scrolls down the advert, leans forward and reads the start finish times.

 Figure 57: Noticing the difference between "am" and "pm"